Overview of the situation (last updated 19/01/2022)

 Are Afghans arriving in the UK?

-Most recently efforts of The Afghan Relocations and Assistance Policy (ARAP), launched on 1 April 2021 have been accelerated.
+As of January 2022, around 16,500 people have been evacuated from Afghanistan to the UK through the Relocations and Assistance Policy (ARAP), launched on 1 April 2021, several hundred of which were relocated to Scotland.
 The Home Office states that ‘under the policy, any current or former locally employed staff who are assessed to be under serious threat to life are offered priority relocation to the UK regardless of their employment status, rank or role, or length of time served.’

 1. Contact your MP